wp-plugins/jomres/readme.txt

 = 1.0 =
 Initial release of this plugin.

+= 8.1.1 =

+Jomres 8.1.1 released to fix a bug in the miniComponent handler that resulted in incorrect paths.

 == Translations ==

 * Jomres includes 31 language files in varying states of translation as we rely on members to feed back their versions of the language files.
 It [includes a variety of methods for translation](http://manual.jomres.net/editing_labels___languages.html?ms=EQAACAAAAABCQEA=&mw=MjQw&st=MA==&sct=MA==) allowing you to have different labels for different property types, and even individual properties.